MattPerry1216/csway/content/_index.md

 # Mission

-Gain valuable college and career information from professors in the computer science field.
+Provide opportunities for students to gain valuable college and career information from professors in the computer science field.

 ---
 # Sign Up
 Interested in joining a meeting? **Sign up below!**